kelvinrandu/react-redux/tasks/README.md

 ## TESTING THE APPLICATION
 - clone [this](https://github.com/kelvinrandu/react-redux.git) repository
-- to run the frontend(React application) navigate to react-redux/tasks/ and type the code below in your terminal
+- to run the frontend(React application) navigate to react-redux/tasks/ and type the code below in your terminal.
 ``` $ npm start```

 ## LOGIN